 Sound Activation Vs. Notifications and Alerts

 Sound activation is a feature we think parents should consider.
 This feature creates a quiet monitor unless the baby is actively making noise and translates to parents potentially getting more sleep because they aren't kept awake by ambient noises.
 Having sound activation means you only hear what you want to.
-This feature can be found in dedicated and Wi-Fi monitors.
+This feature is available in dedicated and Wi-Fi monitors.

 Notifications and alerts work by sending a message or email to your device when motion or sound has occurred.
-This feature is only found in the Wi-Fi monitors, and isn't the best feature for baby because it comes after the fact (sometimes up to 30 min or more after), it does not offer details of the type of sound or motion detected, and could get annoying with useless and excessive messages being sent.
+This feature is only found in the Wi-Fi monitors, and isn't the best feature for the baby because it comes after the fact (sometimes up to 30 min or more after), it does not offer details of the type of sound or motion detected and could get annoying with receiving useless and excessive messages.
 In the end, we prefer sound activation over notifications and feel that alerts and notifications aren't all that useful for keeping tabs on your baby.

 For more information on these features or terminology see our Buying Advice article.